Jbchampions1/android_device_samsung_a505G/README.md

-# TWRP Device tree for Alcatel 5059D
+# TWRP Device tree for Samsung Galaxy A50

 ## Building instructions